NICHOLAS C. BARBERIS

 In January 2017, as part of the American Economic Association's Continuing Education program, Ulrike Malmendier and I delivered a two-day, 12-hour course on behavioral finance.
 The lectures were recorded and are available for free online here.

-Masters' students, PhD students, and faculty members in economics and finance who are interested in learning more about behavioral finance may find these lectures helpful.
+Master's students, PhD students, and faculty members in economics and finance who are interested in learning more about behavioral finance may find these lectures helpful.
 I did the first half (Parts 1 through 4) on applications to asset prices and investor behavior; Ulrike did the second half (Parts 5 through 9) on corporate finance applications.
 The slides for my part are here.

-Former and current students
+Former students

 Summer school in behavioral finance